xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- bug (gil)    Fix PolyLine model rotation when it contains curves.
+Fixes #1460.
 2019.59 October 19 2019
    -- enh (keith)  Implement hardware video decoding on windows ... this is short of the OSX decoding as image
                    sizing is still done in software
    -- bug (keith)  Consistently show the dmx channel on models in the model list on the layout tab -- bug (keith)  Fix channel block does not respect user node display size wishes